dogridinmonkey/identify_customer_segments/README.md

 #### Licensing

 The starter code for theis project is credit to Udacity and Arvato Analytics.
-I also referenced swang13's project for foundation on a few sections, as well as stackoverflow and GeeksforGeeks for clarification on certain steps.
+I also referenced swang13's project github repo for foundation on a few sections, as well as stackoverflow and GeeksforGeeks for clarification on certain steps.

 ```python